huggingface/blog/fine-tune-whisper.md

 [`cast_column`](https://huggingface.co/docs/datasets/package_reference/main_classes.html?highlight=cast_column#datasets.DatasetDict.cast_column)
 method.
-This operation does not change the audio in-place, but rather signals to `datasets` to resample audio samples _on the fly_ the first time they are loaded:
+This operation does not change the audio in-place, but rather signals to `datasets` to resample audio samples _on the fly_ the first time that they are loaded:

 ```python
 from datasets import Audio